 - 33. Wynwood Walls

-In no particular order, the attractions on this list are known for their historical value, attractive visual appeal, or uniqueness.
+In no particular order, the famous landmarks in Florida on this list are known for their historical value, attractive visual appeal, or uniqueness.
 Here are 39 Florida famous landmarks I hope you’ll love.

 Ben Hill Griffin was a local fan and contributor to many local projects.
 The stadium was named after him in 1989.
 It is located at the University of Florida.
 Visiting teams often describe the stadium as difficult to play in because of the sheer volume of the crowd.
 It doesn’t help that the stadium sometimes reaches 100°F on the ground.